samanthaming/samanthaming.com/articles/blog/new-features-in-2-0.md

 I knew my site MUST have a search feature.
 Why?
 Because I’ve been using Google to find articles on my site 😓.
 So when VuePress came out, that was the first I checked.
 Did it have a pre-built search function?
 And to my delight it did.
 Sold!

 It is a header-based search plugin.
 So that means it will only return the matching header of your search term.
-All my articles are in markdown.
-So a header in markdown is whatever that starts with `#`.
+All my articles are in Markdown.
+So a header in Markdown is whatever that starts with `#`.

 <!-- prettier-ignore -->
 ```md